pangeacyber/pangea-gpt/README.md

 ### Example Inputs

 ```
+Hello from user 457-55-5462!
 Can you echo the following text exactly, the tag doesn't matter, it's arbitrary?
-My secret is: 457-55-5462 http://737updatesboeing.com
+My secret is: http://737updatesboeing.com
 ```

 Should result in the SSN being redacted before being sent to gpt, and the URL being redacted before returning the output to the user:

 ```
-My secret is: <US_SSN> <MALICIOUS_URL>
+Sure, I can echo the following text exactly: My secret is: <MALICIOUS_URL>
 ```

 **Note:** The above SSN is a well known lifelock SSN used for testing.